Accelerated Nursing Program Advice from Nurses Who Did It

 |Sacred Heart University||RN to BSN||Request Information|

-Once you’ve completed the prerequisites, it’s time to get to the good stuff: Nursing classes.
+Once you’ve completed the prerequisites, it’s time to get to the good stuff: nursing classes.
 Unlike RNs who head back to school, new-to-nursing students may not be familiar with the types of courses they’ll take.
 Here’s an example of classes you may encounter:

 Since many students who are earning an accelerated BSN have other obligations, such as family, an online learning environment removes the stress of finding time to get to campus.
 (It’s important to note that online accelerated BSNs actually use a hybrid model.
-Theory classes can be accessed online while clinical experiences and lab work must be done in person).
+Theory classes can be done online while clinical experiences and lab work must be done in person).

 A word about online accelerated BSN degrees: The “flexible” component of these programs primarily refers to the level of independent study time.
 Since you won’t be required to show up to a classroom, you’ll have the freedom to get your work done at any time of the day.
 However, the program is structured; there are strict due dates and students move through the program at the same time.